evidentlyai/evidently/examples/integrations/grafana_monitoring_service/README.md

 This example shows how to get real-time Grafana dashboards for monitoring data and model metrics with Evidently.

+**Note**: this example uses old Evidently API and is not currently supported.

 ## What's inside

 We use two toy datasets and treat them as model application logs.
 Then, we configure Evidently `Monitors` to read the data from the logs at a certain interval (to simulate production service where data appears sequentially).
 Evidently calculates the metrics for Data Drift, Regression Performance and Classification Performance and sends them to Prometheus.
 The metrics are displayed on a pre-built Grafana dashboard.